 What is an accessory after the fact?
 Someone can be charged as an accessory after a crime if they aid or assist the individual who committed a crime under California Penal Code 32.
 To get somebody for an accessory after the fact, the prosecutors will have to be able to prove that the original perpetrator committed a felony.

-To properly evaluate whether you should be charged with accessory after the fact or whether the case should be dismissed, you need to meet with a criminal defense attorney who has handled these cases and understands the concepts that make a person guilty of accessory after the fact versus the images of the chain of causation being broken and the person not aiding or helping an individual who committed a felony.
+To properly evaluate whether you should be charged with accessory after the fact or whether the case should be dismissed, you need to meet with a criminal defense attorney.
+A competent attorney who has handled these cases and understands the concepts that make a person guilty of accessory after the fact can help you navigate the legal process.
+They can determine if the chain of causation was broken, i.e., if the person is not aiding or helping an individual who committed a felony.

 Legal Defenses for Accessory After the Fact – PC 32